bhctsntrk/OpenAIPong-DQN/README.md

 ![animated](video.gif)

 ## :scroll: About
-Implementing Duel Double DQN algorithm with Pytorch to solve OpenAI GYM Atari Pong environment.
+Implementing the Duel Double DQN algorithm with Pytorch to solve the OpenAI GYM Atari Pong environment.
 This implementation learns to play just in 900 episodes.
-It can take some hours to train from zero.
-I add 900th episode if you want to test.
+It takes ~7 hours to train from zero in Google Colab.
+I add the 900th episode if you want to test.
 For testing make it ```SAVE_MODELS = False ``` and ```LOAD_MODEL_FROM_FILE = True``` and ```LOAD_FILE_EPISODE = 900``` and ```MODEL_PATH = "./models/pong-cnn-"```.

 ## :chart_with_upwards_trend: Results
-These graphs shows the training results for 900 episodes that takes some hours.
+These graphs show the training results for 900 episodes.

 <img src="reward.png" height ="49%" width="49%"></img>
 <img src="avgQ.png" height ="49%" width="49%"></img>

 ## ⚙ Usage
+First create a Python3 environment.
+Then install these libraries with pip:

+* torch
+* gym[atari
+* opencv-python

-To run this code youu have to change model save and terminal output save path.
-You will find parameters at the very beginning of the code.
+then check parameters at the very beginning of the code.
+You will find their descriptions as comment lines.
+After editing the parameters just run the ```python3 pong.py```

 ## :twisted_rightwards_arrows: Using w/ Different Environment
-You can use this implementation for different environment.
-But because pong environments states consist from screen shot images there is a image preprocess section that resize, greyscale and cut the image.
-Check out the agent class definition and you will find cut dimensions(in px) and change it for new environment.
-You can use ```cv2.imshow``` in preprocess function to see how image cut.
+You can use this implementation for a different environment.
+But there are some parameters that you have to change in the agent class definition.
+This code uses CNN network because Pong environment returns images as states.
+So there are an image preprocess function in code that cut the image to get rid score table.
+Cut dimensions can be found in the Agent Class definition.
+Use ```cv2.imshow``` in the preprocess function to see and adjust cutting.

+You can also turn off greyscaling process from preprocess function.
+But you have to modify CNN network because input image channels will change.

 ## :orange_book: Using in Colab
 Just open a new colab(GPU) environment.
-To save your models add connect your drive to colab and copy the code to one cell.
-Lastly change the save path and point it to your drive like ```MODEL_SAVE_PATH = "/content/drive/My Drive/pong-models/pong-cnn-"```
+To save your models connect your drive to colab and copy the pong code into a one cell.
+Lastly change the save path and point it to your drive like ```MODEL_SAVE_PATH = "/content/drive/My Drive/pong-models/pong-cnn-"``` and run.